OSGConnect/connectbook/tensorflow.md

 job will start inside the container under /srv.

 The submit file for GPU jobs is similar, but with _request_gpus = 1_ and _+SingularityImage_ set to the GPU image.
+Note that you might also need _CUDACapability_ in the requirements to make sure you land on a GPU new enough to support the feature set TensorFlow requires.

     # The UNIVERSE defines an execution environment.
 You will almost always use VANILLA.